-The Swiss Banking Act applies because we are a Swiss bank that falls within its scope.
-For instance, in reorganisation proceedings under Articles 28 to 32 of the Banking Act, any of our assets and liabilities may be transferred to a third party by order of FINMA or some of our liabilities may be bailed in.
+The Banks & Trust Companies Regulation Act 2020 ("BTCRA") applies because we are a Bahamian bank that falls within its scope.
+For instance, in reorganisation proceedings under Section 38 to 57 of the BTRCA, any of our assets and liabilities may be transferred to a third party by order of the CBOB.
 In that case, your counterparty and/or your counterparty risk may change.
-It is unlikely that you will be able to stop such transfer or to enforce any early termination rights against us as a result of such transfer if the reorganisation is successful.
+It is unlikely that you will be